What to pack for a ski trip can seem like an impossible task!

 7. Neck Gaiter

 Scarves are so cozy for an après ski hangout but an absolute no-no when skiing.
-They can be a hazard should they flap around in the wind and often shift, opening up spaces where cold air can slip through to your skin.
+They are a hazard if they flap around in the wind and shift, opening up spaces where cold air can slip through to your skin.

 8. Ski Socks